• About Aibee Architects

 Existing Buildings

-Whilst the BCA requirements are primarily for new buildings, the DDA is applicable to both existing and new buildings.
+Whilst the BCA requirements are primarily for new buildings, the DDA is applicable to both existing and new buildings, even if they are not being extended or altered.
 No buildings are excluded from a potential claim under the DDA.

 This creates a substantial dilemma for owners of existing buildings.
 The only assistance provided to owners of existing buildings are the 'hardship' provisions which take some account of the cost, practicality and heritage implications of providing upgraded facilities.
 There is also some protection offered if there is an established ‘plan of action' which has goals and time frames.